aleshaleksey/fansys23/08-spell-list.md

 Thus when this spell is used, the DM and player (but mostly the DM) pick out an appropriate stat block to use.
 Certainly in most (or all cases) this spell does not give a player access to the DM's NPC stat blocks.

-**Upcast**: For every extra MP dice spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting mortal by 1.
+**Upcast**: For every extra MP die above 7 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting mortal by 1.

 **Global**: The spell lasts for a week.
 For every 4MP the spell lasts an extra week and the maximum level of the resulting mortal increases by 1.
 It cannot be cancelled voluntarily.